HeX-The-Cat/pokemon/README.md

 Search Bar does a little yoga while searching.
 Some newest pokemons have no Ability description, this is problem with API not having the info

-As I am a potat, I've used main as just as sort of "save online" point instead of dev branch, lesson learned and will fix this Soon™
+# Rewrite plans

-Plans are a complete rewrite with stuff I've learned (like cleaning up that pesky var)
+As I am a potat, I've used main as just as sort of "save online" point instead of dev branch Plans are to completely rewrite with skills I've learned (like cleaning up that pesky var), possibly with typescript

 # Online version